localstack/localstack.github.io/content/blog/2023-03-29-announcing-localstack-2.0-general-availability/index.md

 ### Simplified Host configuration and Docker Networking

 We have introduced several enhancements and features to simplify our host configuration.
-The variables `HOSTNAME_EXTERNAL` and `LOCALSTACK_HOSTNAME` have been unified into `LOCALSTACK_HOST`, which allows the configuration of hostnames returned by LocalStack more consistently.
-If provided, this variable is used systematically throughout services that return URLs to access created resources, such as OpenSearch clusters, SQS queues, or RDS databases.
-Furthermore, if you use LocalStack Pro with the CLI, it will no longer publish port 53 to the host if it is already bound by some other service like `systemd-resolved`.
-Check out our extensive documentation on connecting your application code to LocalStack.
+The variables `HOSTNAME_EXTERNAL` and `LOCALSTACK_HOSTNAME` have been unified into `LOCALSTACK_HOST`, which allows the configuration of hostnames returned by LocalStack more consistently. f provided, this variable is used systematically throughout services that return URLs to access created resources, such as OpenSearch clusters, SQS queues, or RDS databases.
+We are also unifying the variables `EDGE_BIND_HOST`, `EDGE_PORT` and `EDGE_PORT_HTTP` into `GATEWAY_LISTEN`, which will allow configuration of the addresses and ports the LocalStack process listens on.
+You can find out more about this in our [migration guide](https://discuss.localstack.cloud/t/upcoming-changes-for-localstack-v2/239#networking-7).

+We have also spent time improving our documentation on networking are happy to present a new [networking troublehsooting](https://docs.localstack.cloud/references/network-troubleshooting/) guide.
+Based on feedback from the community, we have enumerated different networking scenarios LocalStack is often used in, and created a comprehensive guide on how to configure the specific scenario.

+Check out [our extensive documentation](https://docs.localstack.cloud/tags/networking/) on connecting your application code to LocalStack.

+{{< img src="network-troubleshooting.png" >}}

 ### New features for the LocalStack Web Application